Skip to main content

 • Metabolic efficiency: Your muscles become better at using energy

-• Increasing the intensity of your workouts
+• Consider increasing the intensity of your workouts

-• Changing up your exercise selection
+• Change up your exercise selection

-• Focusing on progressive overload
+• Focus on progressive overload - gradually increasing weight or reps

-To Workout or Not: Navigating Exercise with Soreness
+To Work Out or Not: Navigating Exercise with Soreness

 • Mild soreness: Go ahead, but consider lowering the intensity